samuelagus/Joomla-Atum-Sidebar-fixed-on-scroll-using-CSS/README.md

-# Joomla-Atum-Sidebar-fixed-on-scroll-using-CSS
+# Joomla Atum Sidebar Menu fixed position on-scroll (using CSS)
 The Sidebar Menu in Joomla 4! / Joomla 5!
 Atum Template will scroll up (Toggle Menu is open) and become invisible when the screen scrolls down.

 By simply adding a simple CSS code, the Sidebar Menu will remain in its position when the screen is scrolled, ensuring it remains visible even when the screen scrolls down.

 Please add the following CSS into  ‎/media/templates/administrator/atum/css/user.css file (please create a user.css file if you don't have one already):

 ```
 /* SIDEBAR MENU ~ fixed on scroll */